 In today’s guest post, Darin Archer, CMO at Elastic Path, explores today’s ‘sci-fi shoppers’.
-Later this month Elastic Path will be launching a new report on this topic, drawing on data from over 1,000 consumers and 300 B2C brand marketing professionals, entitled “The Sci-Fi Shopper: How to Future Proof Your Brand for the New Customer”.
+Elastic Path has launched a new report on this topic, drawing on data from over 1,000 consumers and 300 B2C brand marketing professionals, entitled “The Sci-Fi Shopper: How to Future Proof Your Brand for the New Customer”.

 A decade ago, the idea of using voice assistants and facial recognition for commerce felt like something from a James Cameron, Stanley Kubrick or Steven Spielberg sci-fi blockbuster.
 Even same-day delivery felt futuristic.

 Jump forward to today and technology has caught up with our imagination.
 As more and more new commerce experiences become a reality we’re well on the way to becoming the sci-fi shoppers we’ve watched in the movies.

 In response, brands are throwing $210B per year at the problem of trying to create sparkly, new tech-savvy retail experiences, but many sci-fi shoppers aren’t buying into the hype.
 What they’ve actually seen so far has left them as underwhelmed as Game of Thrones fans after the series finale.
 The glaringly clear disconnect between what modern consumers want and what brands are delivering is ludicrous.

 With so much creative energy going into futuristic experiences, many companies have become distracted from the simple needs of the sci-fi shopper to save time and money.
 No matter how ‘buzzy’ new technologies like AR or AI are, brands must wake up and smell the coffee.
 They’ve got to actually be addressing what the consumer wants over the novelty of an experience.